andrewrgarcia/andrewrgarcia/README.md

 I am a Ph.D. alumnus from [Dr. Ziegler's lab](https://ziegler.che.ufl.edu/) at the **University of Florida Department of Chemical Engineering**.
 I have been implementing higher-order tensors to model crystal structures and crystallization thereof through stochastic simulations.
 I have also used artificial intelligence to obtain meaningful information from these tensor representations, as well as used my knowledge on such to expand the field on structure-function relations.

-- 💬 Ask me about crystal growth, chemistry, anisotropy, entropy, artificial intelligence, and cloud computing.
+- 💬 Ask me about crystal growth, entropy, artificial intelligence, and cloud computing.
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-andrewrygarcia-blue?style=flat&logo=Linkedin&logoColor=white)](https://linkedin.com/in/andrewrygarcia)